ChiaChiaPing/DeepLearning-Self_Organizing_Maps/README.md

 # DeepLearning-Self_Organizing_Maps
-Use 「 Hybrid Model Building 」 to Show the Cheated Customer
+Use 「 Hybrid Model Building (SOM & ANN )」 to Show the Cheated Customer